Register Now

 • 2003: Numerica begins serving the Wenatchee Valley community through a merger with North Central Credit Union.

-• 2004: Numerica enters the Tri-Cities market by building a branch in Kennewick.
-Numerica has since opened branches in Pasco and Richland.
+• 2004: Numerica enters Tri-Cities by building a branch in Kennewick.
+Locations in Pasco and Richland follow.

 • 2011: CEO Dennis Cutter retires after 40 years leading the credit union.
-Numerica surprises him by naming its Sprague Avenue headquarters location after him.
+Numerica names the headquarters building after him.